Ranked #1 Children's Hospital by U.S. News & World Report

 Our partnership with Dana-Farber Cancer Institute allows physicians at Boston Children's Hospital to quickly translate scientific discoveries into new treatments.

-Dana-Farber/Children's Hospital Cancer Care physicians' comprehensive experience and knowledge is unparalleled in the United States and gives children the best chance to beat their cancer and live a normal, happy life.
+The comprehensive experience and knowledge of our physicians at Dana-Farber/Boston Children's Cancer and Blood Disorders Center is unparalleled in the United States and gives children the best chance to beat their cancer and live a normal, happy life.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”